-Current challenges, such as managing multimorbidity, uncertainty, and escalating costs while meeting heightened expectations for personalised care, were not as prominent when today's health system was established over 50 years ago.
+Current challenges, such as managing patients with multiple morbidities, uncertainty, and escalating costs while meeting heightened expectations for personalised care, were not as prominent when today's health system was established over 50 years ago.

 Emergency departments are busy, unpredictable, and complex: multiple patients may arrive at the same time, each with varying degrees of need and urgency.
-Physicians lead complex multidisciplinary teams, giving timely, compassionate, expert care and making decisions on limited information.
+Emergency physicians lead complex multidisciplinary teams, giving timely, compassionate, expert care and making decisions on limited information.